CrystalPiano/psychic-game/README.md

-# psychic-game
+# hangman-game
-A psychic game created with JS.
+A hangman game created using JS.